bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 textAnswers (array with entered text answers, only in the BE available).

 An answer has this variables:
-title, titleJS, points, jokerAnswer, onwAnswer (yes/no), allAnswers (total answers of all users), allPercent (total percent of all users - checkbox counted ounce), totalPercent (total percent of all users - all checkboxes counted) and categories.
+title, titleJS, points, jokerAnswer, onwAnswer (yes/no), ownCategoryAnswer (has 2 keys: 0 the uid and 1 the title), allAnswers (total answers of all users), allPercent (total percent of all users - checkbox counted ounce), totalPercent (total percent of all users - all checkboxes counted) and categories.